 The assessment report is one of the most used and important documents within your school system.
-Already with our interactive Parent and guardian portals, you can build engagement by publishing assignments, controlling submissions, and giving detailed feedback on continuous assessment grades, and achievements.
-Although there is some debate in terms of structure and importance, we believe it is still a key tool in the education cycle.
+Already with our interactive guardian portals, you can build engagement by publishing assignments, managing homework, submissions, and giving detailed feedback on continuous assessment grades, and achievements.
+We believe it is still a key tool in the education cycle.
 MySchool have a wealth of experience in this realm.
 This is why we created our Assessment report builder, which enables the schools to create assessment criteria in subject specifications, and publish professionally designed PDF's in a few simple clicks.

 How to build a report

-The assessment report manager would be made to Grade reports/Adv options/Assessment report.
+The assessment report manager would be found in Grade reports/Adv options/Assessment report.
 If you do not have this available, then contact our support team for further assistance.
 Open the page and start by amending the default version, or simply click on add to create a new template.

 There are no limits to the amount of templates, other than one report card, per term per class level.
 Lets look at the configuration options available.